The arbiters of appropriateness: Case study of a domestic violence coalition

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Housel, William Orrin, "The arbiters of appropriateness: Case study of a domestic violence coalition" (1999).
 Social Science - Dissertations.
-Paper 58.
+58.